aseekatz/AnaerobeWorkshop/README.md

 We will be using RStudio to interact with R to work with the data.
 Since we do not have enough time to comprehensively go through all of the steps, we have already created all of the files for you in the described directories above.
 The goal of this session is to introduce you to 16S data and get you comfortable with the type of data files you might receive after processing your data.
 Do not be scared!
 At the end of the session, we will provide you with links to useful sites that you can explore on your own.
 You should be able to copy/paste the commands as we go through them.
 Additionally, we hope that this exercise reinforces some of the concepts we discussed earlier in the workshop.

 To get started, fire up RStudio!
 The most important concept is getting you to the correct directory to run all of the commands.
-This is the folder that you created when you downlaoded the file.
+This is the folder that you created when you downloaded the file.

 ```
 setwd("~/Box Sync/Meetings/Anaerobe2016/workshop")